August 23, 2018

-So, we’ve put together a quick list of some elements to look for in a pharmacy distributor.
+So, we’ve put together a quick list of some elements to look for in a pharmaceutical distributor.
 That way, you can have peace of mind knowing you’ve done your homework.

-More than keeping your business safe, you should also partner with pharmacy distributors that have good business practices.
+More than keeping your business safe, you should also partner with pharmaceutical suppliers that have good business practices.
 Ones that are reliable with a proven track record.

-This list also includes the most important attributes a pharmacy distributor needs to make it worthy of your pharmacy’s business.
+This list also includes the most important attributes a pharmaceutical wholesale distributor needs to make it worthy of your pharmacy’s business.

-All distributors need a license from their state board of pharmacy.
+All pharmaceutical wholesalers need a license from their state board of pharmacy.

 If they don’t have it, don’t do business with them.
 Not only is it an unwise business choice, it’s also illegal.

 And, make sure the distributor is licensed in your state before buying from it.
-Some pharmacy distributors that are licensed in one state may still do business in another.
+Some pharmaceutical distributors that are licensed in one state may still do business in another.